 - Pick up pain prescription & extra OTC pain relievers.
 Ask the doctor to issue the prescription in advance so you can get it filled prior to surgery – one less thing you have to worry about when you come home.

 - Think about purchasing a Coccyx Cushion and laxatives.
 The cushion is just an all-around good idea and many prescription pain meds have a side effect of constipation.

 - In the two weeks prior to your surgery you should not take aspirin, ibuprofen, ginkgo biloba, feverfew, garlic, ginger, ginseng or Vitamin E. All of these are known to interfere with blood clotting or anesthesia.

 - Be sure to drink plenty of water the day before your surgery!
 Anesthesia tends to dehydrate the body and you will recover quicker if you started out well hydrated.

 - Purchase vitamins: make sure you are getting the RDA of vitamins A, C & E. Also make sure you get at least 20 mg of Zinc, which is crucial for wound healing. **Note: Stop taking Vitamin E at least 10 days before surgery.

 - Personal business: make arrangements in case the unthinkable happens.
 While this is not major surgery, we live in an uncertain world and even if you don’t need surgery you should make arrangements for your wishes to be carried out in the event that you are unable to communicate them.
-Write them down, give them to someone you trust.
+Fill out an Advance Directive and give it to people you trust.
 This isn’t morbid, it’s just common sense.
 Any one of us can be involved in a car collision tomorrow.
 Lastly, remember, you aren’t an organ donor until you’ve told your family…

 - Skip the enema.
 Many C/R surgeons issue a set of standard pre-op instructions which include this direction.
 Unless you are having surgery very close to the anus, there is no need.